Castel Sant’Angelo tickets

 The Bastions

-Castel Sant’Angelo has four bastions built to aid in defending the Castle during attacks.
+Castel Sant’Angelo has four bastions built to defend the Castle during attacks.

 As of today, these platforms are accessible through the second floor.